SAFE ENVIRONMENT TRAINING

 We, the Catholic faithful of the Archdiocese of Oklahoma City, share responsibility for the life and mission of the Church.
 Each of us is called to celebrate, promote and when necessary to defend the life and dignity of every person.
 This responsibility requires that together and individually we treat everyone with respect, do what we can to see that harm is never brought to others, especially minors and vulnerable adults, and seek to bring healing for those who have been harmed.

 Ensuring a safe environment for children and young people is a continuous effort.
-Part of that effort is educating and empowering children and young people to actively participate in a safe environment for themselves and others through the Circle of Grace program.
-The Archdiocese pledges to continue its efforts and work toward identifying areas where we can be more effective.
+Part of that effort is educating and empowering children and young people to actively participate in a safe environment for themselves and others.

 Under Oklahoma State law, all individuals MUST report an incident or suspicion of sexual abuse of a minor (person under 18 years of age) to the civil authorities.
 The Oklahoma Department of Human Services has established a statewide abuse reporting hotline for reporting: 1-800-522-3511.
 This number is available 24 hours a day, 7 days a week.
 If you feel a child is in immediate danger of harm call 911.